 (2) Each student may bring into the exam any handouts that have been expressly permitted by the instructor prior to the exam.

 |Grading mechanics:||Nominally, grades are based on the following percentages:

 Programming Lab Experiments: 30% (5% each, times 6 assignments)

 Policy: Problem sets and programming assignments are due on the date and

 at the time specified.

 The MEC Common Evaluation form will be used to evaluate the instructor in

-The deadline for dropping without possible academic penalty is November 1st for undergraduate students, and December 5th for graduate students.
+The deadline for dropping without possible academic penalty is October 26.

 For those of you who decide to continue in this course, Good Luck.
 I hope you find the experience an important part of your computer engineering education.
 I also hope you have a good time doing it.